With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This section will walk you through all the steps of assembly.

 This is a video of the Bloom flower toy in action!
-All you have to do is simultaneously push the two side buttons inwards and move them up or down to ...
+All you have to do is simultaneously push the two side buttons inwards and move them up ...

 3D Printed Blooming Flowersby MikaelaHolmes